 If you don't notice hummingbirds right away, be patient.
 Sometimes the birds are nesting or they may already have plenty of flower nectar to feed on— your feeder may not be the top destination on their list at the moment.
 Or, it's possible you've put the feeder out at the wrong time of year.
 If you are patient, you should see hummingbirds in time.

 Location, Location, Location

-Hummingbird feeders are sold in a variety of shapes and styles, so if the hummingbirds aren't visiting a feeder in your yard, it may be that they're not familiar with using that style of feeder.
-See if other feeders in the neighborhood attract hummingbirds and buy a similar feeder, or test two different styles at once, placing them apart from one another.
-Some hummingbirds favor one type of feeder over another, while others visit any feeder that has fresh nectar.
+Hummingbird feeders come in a variety of shapes and styles, so if the hummingbirds aren't visiting a feeder in your yard, it's possible that they're not familiar with your style of feeder.
+If you notice that other feeders in the neighborhood are attracting hummingbirds, by a similar feeder for your own yard.
+Or, you can test two different styles at once, placing them apart from one another to see which one is preferred Some hummingbirds favor one type of feeder over another, while others visit any feeder that has fresh nectar.
 Ultimately, an easy-to-clean feeder is an appropriate option to start with.

 Although hummingbirds usually favor natural flower-based nectar over homemade solutions, a blend of sugar and water serves as a great substitute.
 You'll need the right recipe to attract hummingbirds to your feeder.
 Mix 1 part white sugar with 4 parts water, and boil the solution for two minutes, stirring to dissolve the sugar completely.
 Once the solution cools, store it in an airtight container in the refrigerator, where it will stay fresh for up to two weeks.